technateNG/technate.github.io/_posts/2020-02-17-rdpmc-benchmarking-instruction.markdown

 So what's not right with this approach?

-Basically, we have the same problems as in the "benchmark framework" paragraph.
 No retired instructions, no mispredicted branches.
 But isn't that sufficient to evaluate, which implementation is better?